-Hazel Brewerton is a clinical canine massage therapist and owns East Lothian Clinical Canine Massage Centre based in East Linton, East Lothian.
+Hazel Brewerton is a clinical canine massage therapist and owner of East Lothian Clinical Canine Massage Centre based in East Lothian.

-Hazel has a 4 year old English Springer Spaniel called Meg who keeps her “busy” but sadly lost her German Shepherd Dog, Bailey last September at aged 10.5yrs of age.
+Hazel has a 4 year old English Springer Spaniel called Meg who keeps her “busy” but sadly lost her German Shepherd Dog, Bailey in September 2019.

 Bailey is the reason Hazel began her journey into clinical canine massage.
 Bailey was diagnosed with Spondylosis at the age of 6 years old.
 In a lot of pain and unable to take anti-inflammatory pain relief, she started to investigate other options.
 Along with a pain specialist she started to use massage techniques to alleviate the pain associated with the muscles around the spine.
 After a few months Bailey improved significantly and amazingly started to go back to long hikes and playing in the rivers and sea which he loved so much.